KelvinFkr2015/acme_processflow/source/quickstart.rst

 Quick Start
 ***********

-This is a guild for a new user on a system thats already been properly setup.
+This is a guide for a new user on a system thats already been properly setup.
 For new users starting from scratch please referece to the
 :ref:`Installation` guide.